 Where: Grand Arena at GrandWest, 1 Jakes Gerwel Dr, Goodwood, Cape Town

-Cost: R150 per person.
-Book now on Webtickets.
+Cost: R120 per person (early bird).
+Book now on Quicket.

 Prima Facie